eTA Agency for Travel Assistance and Visa Processing

 An eTA is granted before travelers leave their home countries.
 The first time it is checked is at the airline counter in the departure country.

 The travel authorization is linked to a traveler’s British or American passport electronically.
 At the departure airport, the traveler’s passport is scanned, and this confirms that a valid eTA is in place.
 For this reason, it is important to bring the passport whose number matches the passport number included in the eTA approval email.

 An eTA can be used more than once.
 In other words, travelers do not have to obtain a new eTA for every visit to Canada.
 It is good for up to five years or until a traveler’s passport expires.
 Approved visit length is generally not more than six months.

 Travelers should be careful to stay in Canada only for the approved length of their visit.
 Overstaying a visit without an extension approved by the Canada Citizenship and Immigration departments will result in losing an eTA.
 A new electronic Travel Authorization must be obtained for subsequent trips.
 Without exception, passports must be valid for the duration of the visit.

-Travelers who visit Canada for a short-term stay cannot convert their status to a long-term stay in the middle of the visit.
+Travelers who visit Canada from the United Kingdom or USA for a short-term stay cannot convert their status to a long-term stay in the middle of the visit.
 They must leave Canada and apply for a regular visa that provides for a longer stay.